 However, when you then expand your mobile marketing strategies and don’t use a short code, you need to tell customers what to do next.
 This may be how to redeem an offer, instructing them to follow a link or show the text message/coupon at the checkout.

 Regardless of the type of business you own, text message marketing provides you with an effective channel to reach more customers.
-Try integrating SMS into your overall marketing strategy and discover how texting can leverage your profits.
+Try integrating SMS into your overall marketing campaign and discover how texting can leverage your profits.